PythonLinks/zopache.copy/LICENSE/README.txt

 recruiting.
 Basically if you are smart enough to understand why this software is so good, you are a very valuable developer.

 Onto the specifics.
-Primarily this software is subject to the Zope PUblic License.
-WHile the Zope corporation is no more, the ZPL lets you do whatever you want with the software just include their licesne, and give them credit.

-I added three clauses to the ZPL.
-The CV License.
-If you use the software, send me a copy of your CV, and say that you give me permission to process your professional information for recruiting purposes.
-Include the CV Licesne with the distriuted software. and give credit to Cromlech as well as Zope.
+The softwre I wrote, I am licensing under a CV license.
+The software which I use is generally either an MIT License or a Zope License.
+If your organization really really cares about licenses, it would be good to check the details of the different packages.
+I am quite sure that there is no GPL or LGPL.

+You can read the ZPL and CV licenses in thsi directory.